 Yet, he is clear that tracking engagements and brand mentions – the classic social marketing KPIs – is only part of the story.
-Instead, he thinks that every performance metric needs to be seen in its proper context.
+Instead, he thinks that all influencer marketing metrics need to be seen in its proper context.

 “I still see a lot of people and businesses getting into influencer marketing from a “I should do this because everyone is” perspective.